alexanderatallah/window.ai/README.md

 ## 🧠 Local model setup

-You can configure any local model to work with Window by writing a compatible server!
+You can configure any local model to work with Window-compatible apps by writing a simple HTTP server.

-The Window extension has been tested with [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) running locally behind a simple HTTP server.

-Here are instructions for setting up an Alpaca server locally with FastAPI and Uvicorn: [Alpaca Turbo](https://github.com/alexanderatallah/Alpaca-Turbo#using-the-api).
+Here are instructions for setting up an [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) server locally with FastAPI and Uvicorn: [Alpaca Turbo](https://github.com/alexanderatallah/Alpaca-Turbo#using-the-api).

 ### Server API Spec